 We stayed at the Hyatt Regency Cartagena in Bocagrande, which is the strip of high rise hotels along the beach – about a 5 minute taxi ride (or 15-20 minute walk) from the old, walled city.
 We used points + a suite upgrade to stay at the Hyatt and really enjoyed its amenities of the pools, included breakfast and an Executive Lounge (with free beer + wine + hors d’oeuves in the evening).
 For a family, it was the perfect place to stay because we could explore the old town in the mornings and evenings, then enjoy the hotel pool during the heat of the day.

-However, if you’re looking for a place inside the city close to everything (and more in a neighborhood and not a high-rise hotel), the American family we met invited us to their Airbnb and it was a-maz-ing!!!
-It has 3 bedrooms and is just steps away from delicious restaurants, a lively square and everything the historic Getsemani neighborhood offers (below are some photos of the street where this Airbnb is located…).
+However, if you’re looking for a place inside the city close to everything (and more in a neighborhood and not a high-rise hotel), the American family we met invited us to their place in the Getsemani neighborhood and it was amazing– just steps away from delicious restaurants, a lively square and everything the historic neighborhood offers.

 - Grab rooftop drinks on El Mirador’s terrace: they offer a fantastic view of Cartagena’s famous clocktower and the atmosphere and service are great to kick off a fun evening in town.